- Here’s when you should replace your work boots

 But nowadays, a good pair of work boots that you can buy on Amazon or any other retail store should last you a minimum of 8 months all the way up to 24 months depending on your industry and how much you abuse them.

-I’m still yet to meet someone that wear their boots for more than 3 years!
+I’m still yet to meet someone that worn their boots for more than 3 years!
 (Maximum I got from a pair of safety boots is 1 year and 8 months working in construction.)

 Here’s when you should replace your work boots